 By combining telescope observations with advanced modeling, astronomers have found a rare triple quasar, called QQQ J1519+062.

-For only the second time in history, a team of scientists including Michele Fumagalli from the Carnegie Institution for Science in the United States have discovered an extremely rare triple quasar system.
+For only the second time in history, a team of scientists including Michele Fumagalli from the Carnegie Institution for Science in the United States has discovered an extremely rare triple quasar system.
 Their work is published in the Oxford University Press journal Monthly Notices of the Royal Astronomical Society.

 Quasars are extremely bright and powerful sources of energy that sit in the center of a galaxy, surrounding a black hole.
 In systems with multiple quasars, the bodies are held together by gravity and are believed to be the product of galaxies colliding.